-Communications play a very important role in shaping a safety culture.
-What management says versus what it does can affect how managers, supervisors and workers think and act with respect to avoiding and minimizing risk.
+Communications plays a very important role in shaping a safety culture.
+What management says verses what it does can affect how managers, supervisors and workers think and act with respect to avoiding and minimizing risk.
 Communication type issues that need to be considered include:

-- ➤ Untrue or unsupported Safety Philosophy statements - Cultures that say "Safety is First" but demonstrates that it is not really A "do more with less", "take risk" ...but "be safe" culture - Imbalanced management communications focused heavily on production goals and/or financial results - ➤ Invisibility of EHS performance in annual financial reports
+- Untrue safety philosophy statements - Cultures that say "Safety is First" but demonstrates that is really last - "Do more with less," "take risk," but "be safe" culture - Imbalanced management communications focused heavily on production goals and/or financial results - Invisibility of EHS performance in annual financial reports